devb29/uber-maneuver/README.md

 <p>All data share the following information: passenger pick-up date and time, as well as the latitude and longitude of the pick-up.
 Taxi data also includes drop-off information and other transaction data.
 Zipcodes were retrieved from latitude and longitude using Python and, partially, Google Sheets App Script function, then added to the datasets.</p>

 #### **Tools**
-* Beautiful Soup and Selenium for web scraping
+* Python for chunking and filtering data before importing to Google Sheets
-* Numpy and Pandas for data manipulation
+* Python (Geopy) for retrieving zipcodes
-* Scikit-learn for modeling
+* Google Sheets for EDA
-* Matplotlib and Seaborn for plotting
+* Tableau for data visualizations